-We now turn to analysing the complexity of checking equivalence between theories or logic programs.
+We now turn to analysing the complexity of checking equivalence between theories and between logic programs.
 Again, we start with the case of logic programs.
+Theorem 11

 - 1. Deciding ordinary equivalence between two given programs is Π_2^P -complete, and likewise for deciding uniform equivalence. - 2.
 Deciding strong equivalence between two given programs is co-NP-complete.